1. Automation#

 Access policy guide

-Step 3 - Setup DNS integration [Optional]
+Setup DNS integration

 To get Lets Encrypt certificates issued, they need to be validated with a DNS challenge, which happens through the DNS integration.
 See DNS integration for details.

-Step 4 - Use win-acme with Azure Key Vault
+Use win-acme with Azure Key Vault

 When running win-acme it will need the following to authenticate with Azure: